fastplotlib/fastplotlib/CONTRIBUTING.md

 The key method in `Subplot` is an implementation of `get_rect` that returns the viewport rect for this subplot.

-#### Plot, GridPlot, and Frame
+#### Figure

-Now that we have understood `PlotArea` and `Subplot` we need a way for the user to create either single plots or gridplots and display them!
+Now that we have understood `PlotArea` and `Subplot` we need a way for the user to create them!

-There's one more class to talk about, `Frame`.
-This is a class that "frames" a `Plot` or `GridPlot`.
-Depending on whether the plot's `Canvas` is a Qt or jupyter canvas, `Frame.show()` will create a plot toolbar and place this toolbar below the `Canvas`.
-If using a glfw canvas it just returns the canvas.
+A `Figure` contains a grid of subplot and has methods such as `show()` to output the figure.

-`Plot` and `GridPlot` both inherit from `Frame` which gives them `show()`. `Plot` is just a single `Subplot` with the addition of `Frame`. `GridPlot.__init__` basically does a lot of parsing of user arguments to determine how to create the subplots.
-All subplots within a `GridPlot` share the same canvas and use different viewports to create the subplots.
+`Figure.__init__` basically does a lot of parsing of user arguments to determine how to create the subplots.
+All subplots within a `Figure` share the same canvas and use different viewports to create the subplots.

 ## Tests in detail